 This semester, Spring 2017, I decided to enroll in Professor Elizabeth Geoghegan’s creative writing course, “Writing the Eternal City”.
-I have only had one other creative writing course and wanted to explore the subject further.
-Most of my undergrad career has been focused on writing research papers and journalism pieces, so the idea of free writing was exciting.
+I had only taken one other creative writing course and wanted to explore the subject further.
+Most of my undergraduate career has been focused on writing research papers and journalism pieces, so the idea of writing in a more creative way was exciting.

-Due to all my ranting and raving, I decided to interview Professor Geoghegan and urge anyone, even those who have little experience in creative writing, to take her course.
+After all my raving about the course, I decided to interview Professor Geoghegan and urge anyone, even those who have little experience in creative writing, to take her course.

 Professor Geoghegan is an American who planned to come to Rome for just three months, but ended up staying 18 years.
-As the bio on her website so perfectly states, “She lives in Rome, Italy on a dead-end street between a convent and a jail.”
-And this is our interview:
+As the bio on her website so perfectly states, “She lives in Rome, Italy, on a dead-end street between a convent and a jail.”

 Q: Did you always know you wanted to go abroad?